Qualcomm Hexagon

-Hexagon is the brand name for a family of digital signal processor (DSP) products by Qualcomm.
+Hexagon is the brand name for a family of digital signal processor (DSP) and later neural processing unit (NPU) products by Qualcomm.
 Hexagon is also known as QDSP6, standing for “sixth generation digital signal processor.”
 According to Qualcomm, the Hexagon architecture is designed to deliver performance with low power over a variety of applications.

 Each version of Hexagon has an instruction set and a micro-architecture.
 These two features are intimately related.

 Hexagon is used in Qualcomm Snapdragon chips, for example in smartphones, cars, wearable devices and other mobile devices and is also used in components of cellular phone networks.

 Instruction set architecture

 Computing devices have instruction sets, which are their lowest, most primitive languages.
 Common instructions are those which cause two numbers to be added, multiplied or combined in other ways, as well as instructions that direct the processor where to look in memory for its next instruction.
 There are many other types of instructions.

 Assemblers and compilers that translate computer programs into streams of instructions – bit streams - that the device can understand and carry out (execute).
 As an instruction stream executes, the integrity of system function is supported by the use of instruction privilege levels.
 Privileged instructions have access to more resources in the device, including memory.
 Hexagon supports privilege levels.

 Originally, Hexagon instructions operated on integer numbers but not floating point numbers, but in v5 floating point support was added.

-The processing unit which handles execution of instructions is capable of in-order dispatching up to 4 instructions (the packet) to 4 Execution Units every clock.
+The processing unit which handles execution of instructions is capable of in-order dispatching up to 4 instructions (the packet) to 4 execution units every clock.